 The indicator will be on an interval basis and should either have a value of 1 for mismatch or 0 for no mismatch at each interval.

 This mismatched scheduling processing fee is a not a revenue neutral fee, as it is the amount collected by ERCOT to administer the market.
+The mismatched fee will be included as a Market Service on the Settlement Statement.

 MSFQi = (MSFFi * QMSi)